 Indoor Bonsai Wiring

 Wiring your indoor Bonsai allows you to bend and curve the branches, and you use either aluminum or copper wire.
 You have to keep a careful eye on it and be very careful in general because you can injure your tree.
 Also, remove the wiring after you get the results you want.
 Bigger branches will need thicker wire, and it’s best to wire your Bonsai during the growing season from spring to autumn.

 To start, anchor your wire to the tree’s base or the pot.
 Decide which branches you want to train to grow in a specific direction.
 Start with the thicker branches and wrap the wire around them, leading them into the shape you want them to stay in.
 Wire branches that are the same size together.
 If you want to do the whole Bonsai at once, start from the trunk and work your way out.

 Once your tree gets into the shape you want, carefully remove the wire.
 Allow your tree to rest and recover for three to four weeks.

-This is what a Bonsai tree looks like when you use wire and correct pruning techniques.
+This is what a Bonsai tree looks like when you use wire and correct pruning techniques in Bonsai tree care.
 You can make the tree grow in any direction you wish, and the pruning adds balance while making it seem full.

 Growing a Bonsai tree is a labor of love that requires patience and dedication on your part.
-However, I’ve outlined all of the basic care and growing techniques you need to try with a Bonsai of your own.
+However, I’ve outlined all of the basic Bonsai tree care and growing techniques you need to try with a Bonsai of your own.
 If you don’t succeed the first time, try again.
-It takes time to learn the art of Bonsai growth and maintenance, but the beautiful results are well worth it.
+Bonsai tree care takes time to learn the art of Bonsai growth and maintenance, but the beautiful results are well worth it.